AlexBarbera/ML-helper-tools/README.md

 &nbsp;

 ## Losses
+Implementation of specific losses used in _cool_ papers that have no direct implementation.

  ### **WassersteinLoss**
    - Earth-mover distance is a better metric for small permutations in image data compared to `MSELoss`.
    - [Original repo](https://github.com/jeanfeydy/geomloss/)